-A long casino floor because The Palms Casino Resort Las Vegas are hoping for both young tourists and the locals.
+A long casino floor because Palms is hoping for both young tourists and the locals.
 But table games are concentrated in a small area around a bar in the center.
-Look for blackjack, craps, roulette, Let It Ride, Pai Gow, a few of the trendy table games that come and go, and Baccarat, including a "high-limit" area where they use money to separate the rich from the stinky like us.
+Look for blackjack, craps, roulette, Let It Ride, Pai Gow, a few of the trendy table games that come and go, and Baccarat, including a “high-limit” area where they use money to separate the rich from the stinky like us.
 If you ask us, money is the worst way to separate the rich from the rest because we always end up with the rest.
 Blackjack has some hand-held, but mostly is six-deck shoes with surrender.

 You’re mostly going to find $10 minimums.
 Roulette has a $10 minimum.
 If you’re a high roller, they have the Mint Lounge with special service and pricey games.
 Keep your eyes peeled for that 6:5 blackjack nonsense, and if you see it, run away as fast as you can.

 Slots from a nickel to the sky.
 There are 2000 machines and that includes an insane number of the newer video slot machines and more dollar slots than should be allowed to legally assemble in one place.
 There’s a ton of nickels, too.

 If you’re serious about cocktails, head to Ghostbar.
 Everywhere else the drinks and service left us saying “meh.”

 The slot clubs gives average comps on slots and VP.
 They’ll rate you for pretty much any play at the table, but don’t expect much unless you average more than $50 per bet.

 Lao Sze Chuan At The Palms Casino Resort

 Simon At The Palms Casino Resort